We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 Furthermore, staying angry sucks up a great deal of your energy and time.
 It can also take a toll on your health.

-When you forgive, you regain this power to be in control.
+When you forgive, you regain your power to be in control.
 To make things easier, try redirecting your focus to other pleasant activities like a hobby or your work.

-Remember that time in your teenagehood when you got so mad at your mom because she left a voicemail instead of calling or texting.
+Remember that time in your teens when you got so mad at your mom about something.
 You were so upset that you decided not to talk to her for a week.

 Just like when you were young, the drama that arises when people wrong us can be somewhat addictive.
 Some people feel so hyped to attack the other person to get back at them.
-Ultimately, they end over-reacting over petty issues.
+Ultimately, they overreact over petty issues.

 So your sibling took a loan against your inheritance without informing you.
 You had a nasty fight about it, and you ended up saying words that you’d never thought of, let alone say them out loud.
 This situation caused the two of you to drift apart.